vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 After all, the US had a huge head start, all the PCB _design_ happened in America, the manufacturing process was not so sensitive to labor costs, and it seemed doubtful if the Chinese could keep evolving with tighter PCB tolerances and features (i.e. HDI).
 Things began to change as the Chinese first targeted the hobby and low-volume prototype market, offering English services, and making their web platform _maximally accessible_ with instant quotes (something American manufacturers still can't do today).

+The Chinese then started to build their PCB pipeline, encouraging more domestic prototyping, designing [their own PCB CAD tools](https://easyeda.com/), integrating [fabrication and assembly services under the same roof](https://jlcpcb.com/), integrating their own [electronics warehouse](https://www.lcsc.com/), and improving their yields and tolerances.
+With all of this, and increased automation, prices crashed to the point where you would be a fool to not use a Chinese board house over an American one.

+Their goal is to turn baseline services (like PCB manufacturing) into commodities, make them _accessible_, and fully integrate them with other parts of the Chinese economy.
+Since PCB manufacturing is now cheap, fast, and usable by all, they enable more value stacking further up the chain (i.e. knock-on effects).
+By trying to control and close off what should be a commodity (e.g. foundation models and their runtime platforms), you end up inhibiting innovation further up the stack.

+<!--
+We can see the same pattern in manufacturing, let's take PCB prototyping and large volume manufacturing for example, Chinese built their own pipeline, tools like easyeda, things like lcsc, and then began to dominate everything, very open and accessible, low price and vertical integration, now they are the ones innovating and more importantly enabling American innovation

 Operate all the baseline services as commodities and make them accessible and integrated, cheap and fast, and usable by all.
 Value creation happens further up the chain!
 Trying to control and close off what should be a commodity doesn't work in the long run and leads to ruin / loss of innovation.

 More automation, specialized machinery, and now innovation

-<!--
-We can see the same pattern in manufacturing, let's take PCB prototyping and large volume manufacturing for example, Chinese built their own pipeline, tools like easyeda, things like lcsc, and then began to dominate everything, very open and accessible, low price and vertical integration, now they are the ones innovating and more importantly enabling American innovation

 Consider what happens when China dumps solar panels, all of a sudden it eats up all the domestic market and it dies -->